Terms of Service

 TERMS OF SERVICE

 The Website is offered by CCUSA to Users free of charge on the express condition that Users accept and abide by the TOS.
 Access and use of the Website is conditioned upon continued compliance with the TOS and use of the Website constitutes acceptance of the TOS.
-CCUSA expressly reserves the right to change the TOS at any time by reasonable notice, including without limitation by posting revised terms on the Website (which shall constitute reasonable notice), and/or notifying you via email at the email address we have on file for you.
+CCUSA expressly reserves the right to change the TOS at any time by reasonable notice, including without limitation by posting revised terms on the Website (which shall constitute reasonable notice), and/or notifying User via email at the email address we have on file for User.
 Any such amended terms shall be binding upon Users upon posting.

 Your access to any such Members-only areas, content, or other Website functionality that requires registration is granted solely at CCUSA’s discretion.
 In consideration of this access, you represent that you are of legal age to form a binding contract and are not a person barred from receiving services under the laws of the United States or any other applicable jurisdiction.
 You further agree to: (a) provide true, accurate, current and complete information about yourself when prompted and (b) maintain and promptly update your information to keep it true, accurate, current and complete.
 If you provide any information that is untrue, inaccurate, not current or incomplete, or if CCUSA has reasonable grounds to suspect that such information is untrue, inaccurate, not current or incomplete, CCUSA may, in its sole discretion, suspend or terminate your access to any such Members-only areas, content, or functionality and refuse any and all current or future use of the Website (or portion thereof).